shubhamaher8/Krishi-Mitra-2/README.md

 We welcome contributions to KrishiMitra 2.0!
 Please follow these steps to contribute:

 1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
+2. Create a new branch: `git checkout -b feature`
 3. Make your changes
-4. Run tests and ensure code quality: `npm run lint`
-5. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-6. Push to the branch: `git push origin feature/your-feature-name`
+5. Push to the branch: `git push origin feature`
-7. Submit a pull request
+6. Submit a pull request